 Welcome back to Air Fryer Bro.
-Today I am going to write an article talking about the wattage of air fryers.
-This is not the first time that I have written about air fryer wattage, in my research project I worked out the average wattages of air fryers, as well as writing an article about how energy efficient air fryers are.
-But today is a bit different, today I want to discuss why air fryer wattage is so important when you are buying a new one.
+Today I am going to write an article talking about the wattage of air fryers (my favorite kitchen appliance!!).
+This is not the first time that I have written about air fryer wattage.
+In my research project, I worked out the average wattages of air fryers, as well as writing an article about how energy efficient air fryers are (you should check that out if you are worried about your electricity bill in 2023).
+But today is a bit different.
+Today I want to discuss why air fryer wattage is so important when you are buying a new one.
 Essentially, what to look out for (in terms of wattage) when in the market for an air fryer.

 What is Wattage?

 Most people know about volts, but not many understand what wattage really is.
 To many, both wattage and volts are bundled together as a ‘power rating’ without much knowledge as to the difference!
 Wattage is commonly known as the ‘power’ or ‘force’ that will be doing work inside your electrical appliance.
 Watts are calculated by multiplying the volts (input at the wall socket) by the amps (referring to the rate at which this electricity flows through your appliance).

 The wattage marked on your air fryer will be the maximum amount of ‘power’ that it will need, so it is not necessarily using this all the time it is plugged in.
 Although it gives you an indication as to how much electricity your air fryer will use.
 The higher the wattage of your air fryer, the higher its electricity usage (generally speaking).